allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 ### Step 2: Register Model

-Register the new Model on the Serving Service
+Register the new Model on the Serving Service.
+Make sure that you have executed `clearml-servings`'s [initial setup](clearml_serving.md#initial-setup), in which you create a Serving Service.
+You need the Serving Service's ID to register a model.

 ```bash
 clearml-serving --id <service_id> model add --engine sklearn --endpoint "test_model_sklearn" --preprocess "examples/sklearn/preprocess.py" --name "train sklearn model" --project "serving examples"
 ```

 :::note
-The preprocessing python code is packaged and uploaded to the "Serving Service", to be used by any inference container, and downloaded in realtime when updated
+The preprocessing python code is packaged and uploaded to the Serving Service, to be used by any inference container, and downloaded in realtime when updated
 :::